TonyStef/Grov/README.md

   <a href="#contributing">Contributing</a>
 </p>

-Grov captures reasoning from your Claude Code sessions and injects it into future sessions.
-Your AI remembers what it learned.
+Grov gives your team a shared AI memory.

 ## The Problem